maxi-blocks/maxi-blocks/readme.txt

 **Style repeater**: Synchronises all block styles inside of a row.
 Ideal for situations where many identical blocks are used like; testimonials, team profiles, blogs, galleries or logo farms.

-**Dynamic content:** Our custom blocks have support for WooCommerce fields and Advanced Custom Fields ACF Free and Pro (separate plugin required.
+**Dynamic content:** Our custom blocks have support for WooCommerce fields and Advanced Custom Fields ACF (separate plugin required).

 Planned support for Meta Box, JetEngine & Toolset.
-See here for progress: https://github.com/maxi-blocks/maxi-blocks/issues/4642
+[Follow progress here](https://github.com/maxi-blocks/maxi-blocks/issues/4642).

 == Pro library for production-ready responsive templates ==

 Pro templates give you more variety and original designs.
 It's faster and easier to create attractive WordPress pages.
 The MaxiBlocks pro template library is designed to travel with you across projects, giving you the flexibility to build anywhere the MaxiBlocks plugin is installed.
 And when you're done, sign out and pass on the reins without a hitch.

-The MaxiBlocks builder, plugin and upcoming MaxiBlocks theme, is entirely free – our revenue comes from selling Pro templates.
+The MaxiBlocks builder, plugin and upcoming MaxiBlocks theme, is entirely free â€“ our revenue comes from selling Pro templates.
 Build your site with our tools, log out, and your clients gain full capabilities to update and customize with the Pro items you've used.
 Both the site creator and the new owner have equal access to functionalities; the only difference between the free and Pro versions is the quantity of available templates.

 https://youtu.be/OQi1YygiYnk

 **Unlimited downloads.
 Unlimited sites.
 No locked blocks.**

-== 1700 pro patterns 🌈==
+== 1426 pro patterns ðŸŒˆ==

 Ready-made block patterns

 - Accordion (4)
+- Blog (16)
 - Call to action (80)
-- Footer (110)
+- Footer (88)
-- Headlines (60)
-- Hero (228)
+- Hero (232)
-- Icon (170)
+- Icon (150)
-- Image (258)
+- Image (238)
-- Logo (12)
+- Logo (4)
-- Number counter (26)
+- Number counter (8)
-- Pricing tables (32)
+- Pricing tables (26)
-- Story mix (378)
+- Story mix (232)
-- Team (258)
+- Team (230)
-- Testimonial (164)
+- Testimonial (118)

 Coming soon
-- Blogs
 - Navigation menus

-== Ready-made page templates ==
+== 121 pro page templates ==

+Production ready.
+Just insert and start editing.

 - 404 Pages (14)
-- About us pages (7)
+- About Us Pages (11)
+- Art & design (13)
-- Business (19)
+- Business (40)
+- E-commerce (3)
-- Educational (3)
+- Educational (6)
+- Entertainment (6)
-- Entertainment (3)
+- Events (3)
+- Fashion & Beauty (6)
-- Food (1)
+- Food & drink (6)
-- Health (2)
+- Health (7)
+- Nonprofit (3)
+- Services (23)-
+- Sports (8)
-- Sports (4)
+- Technology (4)
+- Travel (1)
 - Many more coming soon

 With Maxi, your pro templates always auto-update even without pro access.
 Now that's peace-of-mind.

 [View the pro demo library](https://maxiblocks.com/demo/?plan=pro)

-== Planned features 🔜 ==
+== Planned features ðŸ”œ ==

 Look forward to exciting additions to enhance your design experience.